 Redrawing the Image

-After that, it was a slow, careful process of applying color and lifting color until I got the head close to correct.
+After that, it was a slow, careful process of applying color and lifting color until I got the head correct.

-I began redrawing the features of the horse’s face with Prismacolor Light Umber and using the enlarged digital image for reference.
+I began redrawing the features of the horse’s face with Prismacolor Light Umber using the enlarged digital image for reference.
 I redrew the off side eye and that side of the face, which was the original problem area.
 That led to redrawing the muzzle and mouth and in doing that work, I also saw some mistakes in the jaw and neck.
-All of those areas were corrected.
+I corrected all of those areas.

 I also started developing values as I worked.

 Corrections took about forty-five minutes, and it seemed at first like I was going backward faster than I was going forward.